Studying the interactions between the immune system and cancer

 The mission of the Weiskopf Lab is:

-1. To understand the fundamental biology that regulates that interactions between macrophages and cancer.
+1. To understand the fundamental biology that regulates that interactions between the immune system and cancer.

-2. To develop novel drugs that alter macrophage function in cancer and other life-threatening diseases.
+2. To develop novel drugs that alter immune cell function in cancer and other life-threatening diseases.

 Since macrophages play a role in nearly all states of pathology, our findings could have broad implications for a diverse range of cancers and many other states of disease.